 JaiMAA.org is our website, through which we provide a virtual temple space for devotees near and far to learn, connect, and worship, and thus serve our mission to educate the public and create opportunities for worship.
 We also receive modest donations, which contribute to the costs of running the website and temple, including performing formal pujas and homas, large and small.

 Nothing within this website should be taken as a definitive statement on the philosophy or practice of our tradition.
 What is presented is simply one view, and our tradition honors many individual experiences and even differing opinions on these matters, while the practice remains the same.
 You will not find any information on any practices that require initiation to learn.
-What you will find here is not the depth of our tradition, which requires initiation and years of close learning and practice.
-You will find our own perspectives on a rich, deep, and multifaceted Tantric tradition.
+What you will find here is not the depth of our specific tradition, which requires initiation and years of close learning and practice.
+You will, however, find our own personal engagements with and perspectives on a rich, deep, and multifaceted Tantric tradition.
 We have explored some thealogical (that is, explication of the worship and philosophy of goddess) and Tantric philosophical concepts and applied them to daily life, and have provided some scriptural references for devotional worship and philosophy.
-We have also provided some historical information on Kamakhya, her tradition, and her temples.
+We have also provided some historical and mythological information on Kamakhya, her tradition, and her temples.

 We operate on a very modest budget of only a few hundred dollars per year, and limit our public activities to what can be sustained with the donations we receive.
 We prefer to focus our energies on helping people cultivate the temple in their hearts and to perform pujas that benefit all instead of on fundraising, so we remain a very small organization.